leobudima/elogii-blog/content/reverse-logistics-how-to-turn-failure-into-opportunity.md

 Although it’s easy to see the appeal of that phrase, the same isn't true for the word reverse in the context of logistics.

-For years, reverse logistics has been regarded as a bad term, meaning failure for many who work in [**last-mile delivery**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).
+For years, reverse logistics has been regarded as a bad term, meaning failure for many who work in last-mile delivery especially[ **when demand exceeds capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/).

 But it doesn’t have to be.
 And in fact, it isn’t.

 In today’s competitive market with its intelligent consumers, that term has taken on a completely different meaning.
 One that represents untapped potential and idle opportunities.